Congratulations, you've landed your first role as a manager! Now comes the really daunting part: meeting your team.

 Yes, you're a manager now, and that affords you a few special perks.
 But your team will be paying close attention to the way that you conduct yourself — and following suit.

-One of the best ways to get the most of your team and encourage them to trust you is to lead by example.
+One of the best ways to get the most of your staff and to encourage them to trust you is to lead by example.

-Right from your very first day, you should:
+Right from your very first day, be sure to:

-- Arrive with plenty of time to spare.
+- Arrive with time to spare.
 You want your team to be ready to work, not just arriving, right the start of their shift.
-Lead by example and make a habit of arriving for work with enough time to make a hot drink and greet your team.
+Lead by example and make a habit of showing up for work with enough time to make a drink and greet your team.

 - Finish on time.
 It's fine to do a little overtime when necessary, but generally speaking you should always aim to clock off when you're scheduled to.
 As well as encouraging your team to get through their work by the allotted hour, leaving on time impresses upon your staff the importance of maintaining a healthy work-life balance.